St. Stephen's Anglican Church (Buckingham, Quebec)

-St. Stephen's Anglican Church is a historic stone church located at 45 Donaldson Road in the Buckingham sector of Gatineau, Quebec, Canada.
+St. Stephen's Anglican Chapel is a historic stone church located at 45 Donaldson Road in the Buckingham sector of Gatineau, Quebec, Canada.
 First organized as a congregation in 1845, St. Stephen's counts itself among the oldest anglophone churches in West Quebec.

 Church History

 St. Stephen's was first built as a wooden church by the English and Scottish settlers of Buckingham, Quebec in 1852.
 Under the direction of the Anglican Diocese of Montreal, Anglican missionaries began organizing a congregation in the rural logging settlement in the early 1840s.
 With the impending construction of the first church in the region sponsored by The Church of England, the area welcomed its first full-time Anglican priest, Rev. Richard L. Stevenson, in 1850.
 With the support of a growing anglophone population, a larger stone church was erected in 1899 to replace the wooden building built by the early settlers.
 This second church continues to be used for worship and community events to this day.

 The Diocese of Montreal formally transferred the Parish of Buckingham, comprising St. Stephen's and St. Thomas Anglican Church, Silver Creek, Quebec, to the Anglican Diocese of Ottawa in the mid-twentieth century.